Last updated: 18 12 2020

-The county council is responsible for dental care but there are also private alternatives.
+Region Örebro County is responsible for dental care, but there are also private care options.

 If required, Örebro municipality uses interpreters, both for the spoken language and sign interpretation, for deaf and hearing-impaired people.
 More information is available at the service centre.

 Örebro has good communication links.
 It is easy to get to and from the town.
 It is also easy to travel between different parts of the town and also to towns close by with the bus. Örebro is a cyclist's town and there are 215 kilometres of cycle paths in the urban area.